FRANCISCO "PACO" ITURRIRIA

 Paco's strong work ethic and dedication to his profession were surpassed only by his passion and love for his family.
 During one of his trips to visit his family in Lekaroz, he met the love of his life, Maria Luisa Barberena Iturralde, from the neighboring town of Irurita.
 They were married on October 23, 1971, and then settled in Bakersfield where they raised their children.
 Together, they enjoyed a beautiful life and worked hard to reach their dreams of providing educations for their children and building their foundation of faith.
 Paco always looked forward to his trips to Bridgeport, California with his family to visit the sheep operation during the summer, enjoy the beauty of the Eastern Sierra's, and share in his love of the outdoors and fishing.

 While Paco was a proud American citizen, his love for his Basque culture remained strong.
 He was an honorary lifetime member of the Kern County Basque Club and took great pride in instilling the love of culture, faith, and family in his children.
 He delighted in returning to the Pyrenees Mountains regularly to visit his family and friends.

-Paco is preceded in death by his parents, brothers and sisters Andres (Maria Esther), Maritxu, Conchita, Manuel, Antero, and parent and brother-in-laws Adolfo (Julia), Bautista, José María, Miguel Angel, and José Joaquín.
+Paco is preceded in death by his parents, brothers and sisters Andres (Maria Esther), Maritxu, Conchita, Manuel, Antero, and parent and brothers-in-law Adolfo (Julia), Bautista, Jose María, Miguel Angel, and Jose Joaquín.